Projective geometry and the quaternionic Feix-Kaledin construction: Abstract

 \section{Abstract}

-Starting from a complex manifold $S$ with a real-analytic c-projective structure whose curvature has type $(1,1)$, and a complex line bundle $\cL$ with a connection whose curvature has type $(1,1)$, we construct the twistor space $Z$ of a quaternionic manifold $M$ with a quaternionic circle action which contains $S$ as a totally complex submanifold fixed by the action.
-This construction includes, as a special case, a construction of hypercomplex manifolds, including hyperk\"ahler metrics on cotangent bundles, obtained independently by B.~Feix~\cite{Feix,Feix2,Feix3} and D.~Kaledin~\cite{Kal,Kal2}.
+Starting from a complex manifold $S$ with a real-analytic c-projective structure whose curvature has type $(1,1)$, and a complex line bundle $\cL\to S$ with a connection whose curvature has type $(1,1)$, we construct the twistor space $Z$ of a quaternionic manifold $M$ with a quaternionic circle action which contains $S$ as a totally complex submanifold fixed by the action.
+This extends a construction of hypercomplex manifolds, including hyperk\"ahler metrics on cotangent bundles, obtained independently by B.~Feix~\cite{Feix,Feix2,Feix3} and D.~Kaledin~\cite{Kal,Kal2}.

 When $S$ is a Riemann surface, $M$ is a self-dual conformal $4$-manifold, and the quotient of $M$ by the circle action is an Einstein--Weyl manifold with an asymptotically hyperbolic end~\cite{JT,Le}, and our construction coincides with the construction presented by the first author in~\cite{Bor}.
 The extension also applies to quaternionic K\"ahler manifolds with circle actions, as studied by A.~Haydys~\cite{Hay} and N.~Hitchin~\cite{Hit2}.